 Containers lower the barrier to contributing

 Incomplete instructions on how to install a development environment are a sure way to frustrate new team members.
-They are often under pressure to contribute quickly, yet they have to figure out by themselves how to get to the point where they can contribute.
+They are often under pressure to contribute quickly, yet they have to figure out how to get to the point where they can contribute.
 GitHub Codespaces and developing with containers does away with all this nonsense.